Idaho Foster Care Complaints and Appeals: Your Rights as a Foster Parent

 - Substantiation of abuse or neglect allegations that you believe are unfounded

 The last category — allegations against you — is the situation that most urgently requires understanding the formal process.
-If DHW substantiates an allegation of abuse or neglect against you, that finding goes into the central registry and can affect your license.
-You have the right to appeal that finding.
+If DHW substantiates an allegation of abuse or neglect against you, that finding can go into the central registry and affect your license.
+Ask for the written finding and the applicable review or appeal process.

 How to File a Complaint with DHW

 Step 1: Start at the regional level.
-The first step is typically to raise your concern with your licensing worker's supervisor at your regional DHW office.
-This is an informal step, but it creates a documented starting point.
-Put your concern in writing — email is preferable to phone for this purpose — and be specific about what happened, when it happened, and what resolution you're seeking.
+Ask your licensing worker or regional DHW office which supervisor or complaint channel handles the concern.
+Put your concern in writing — email creates a useful record — and be specific about what happened, when it happened, and what resolution you're seeking.

 Step 4: Contact IDFAPA.
 The Idaho Foster and Adoptive Parent Association has relationships with DHW leadership and has successfully advocated for foster parents in dispute situations.
 They are not a legal advocacy organization, but they can sometimes facilitate resolution of disputes that are stalling within the bureaucracy.